sidmulajkar/sidsblog/sidmulajkar/content/about.md

 "I have no **special talents**.
 I am only **passionately curious**."

 Ever since i saw the computer at my friend's house, computers have been my passion.
-This inspiring zeal carried me through my education at DMCE (not IIT or NIIT😉)... getting the bachelor's degree in Computer Engineering, learnt new things and started my career **freelancing** to starting a **startup**, all with pretty much the same fascination that drove me as kid.
+This inspiring zeal carried me through my education at DMCE getting the bachelor's degree in Computer Engineering, learnt new things and started my career **freelancing** to starting a **startup**, all with pretty much the same fascination that drove me as kid.

 **Founder** of Tech Sid Solutions, which helped new aspiring entrepreneur's make a digital presence marking their first footprint.
 There's certainly yet more to learn, more problems to solve, and more to build.
 And for this, I'm very obliged.